petervanderdoes/AVH-Extended-Categories/readme.txt

 None

 == Changelog ==
+= Version 3.3.2 =
+* Bugfix: The widget for the Groups was a different setup as the others breaking certain theme layouts.

 = Version 3.3.1 =
 * Bugfix: Hierarchy in the dropdown with selected categories didn't work properly.